John Swagert, M.D.

 I grew up in Dunmore, PA.
 During my final year of pharmacy school I came out here to visit some friends and fell in love with Arizona.
 I wanted to live somewhere different than what I was used to.
-Fast forward 18 years and now I have a husband, two kids and an amazing career at Mountain Park Health Center, where I have devoted 16 years of my life.
+Fast forward to today and I have a husband, two kids and an amazing career at Mountain Park Health Center, where I have devoted many years of my life.
 I love everything about this place: the patients, the staff and the leadership.
 Working for and with Dr. Swagert is amazing.
 I love the mission of the organization and the way we care for our patients.
 Coming from a retail setting, when I started working at Mountain Park it was such an eye opener because I wasn’t used to caring for the patient like we do here.

 As a little girl I either wanted to be a ballerina or do something in healthcare.
 The one thing that pulled me toward medicine was my dad.
 He has been living with Polio since he was 6-years old.
-His story fascinated me.
-I wanted to learn more about infectious diseases, how they were treated and how to prevent them with vaccines.
+His story fascinated me and I wanted to learn more about infectious diseases, how they were treated and how to prevent them with vaccines.

 Fun Fact: I am addicted to Bootcamp.